 (b) has contravened a provision of a listed OSH law and is likely to contravene that provision again,

-the inspector may issue an improvement notice, in writing, to the person (the “responsible person”).
+the inspector may issue an improvement notice, in writing, to the person (the responsible person).

 (2) If the responsible person is the licensee, the improvement notice may be issued to the licensee by giving it to the licensee’s representative.